sahithyasridhar/fa18-523-65/paper/paper.md

 composing appropriate models for solving certain tasks [@www-fedak2018nlp]."

-* *TextBlob:* Addition of components like sentiment analyzer becomes very easy with Textblob.
+* *TextBlob:* Addition of components like sentiment analyzer becomes very easy with Textblob [:o:].

-* *Gensim:* Used best for topic modeling and comparing the document similarity
+* *Gensim:* Used best for topic modeling and comparing the document similarity [:o:]

-* *Spacy:* It is a new library which has a very high performance.
+* *Spacy:* It is a new library which has a very high performance [:o:].

 ## NLP in Yelp data review

+:o: What is yelp introductory paragraph incomplete

 The first step in NLP depends on the application.
 Voice based systems like Google Assistant or Alexa translates words into text using Hidden Markov Models.